Iran–Russia relations: Safavid Empire–Grand Duchy of Muscovy

+Russian Empire

-Overall, the common anti-Ottoman struggle served as the main common political interest for Iran and Russia throughout the period of Safavid rule, with several attempts to conclude an anti-Ottoman military treaty.
+Overall, the common anti-Ottoman struggle served as the main common political interest for Iran and the Grand Duchy of Muscovy (later the Tsardom of Russia, and then the Russian Empire) throughout the period of Safavid rule, with several attempts to conclude an anti-Ottoman military treaty.
 Following Shah Husayn's fall, the relationship lost its symmetry, but it was largely restored under Nader Shah.

 In his later years of rule, Peter the Great found himself in a strong enough position to increase Russian influence more southwards in the Caucasus, the Caspian Sea and the Black Sea, challenging both the Safavids and the Ottomans.
 He made the city of Astrakhan his base for his hostilities against Persia, created a shipyard, and attacked the weakened Safavids in the Russo-Persian War (1722–1723), capturing many of its territories in the Caucasus and northern mainland Iran for several years.
 After several years of political chaos in Persia following the fall of the Safavids, a new and powerful Persian empire was born under the highly successful military leader Nader Shah.
 Fearing a costly war which would most likely be lost against Nader and also being flanked by the Turks in the west, the Russians were forced to give back all territories and retreat from the entire Caucasus and northern mainland Iran as according to the Treaty of Resht (1732) and Treaty of Ganja (1735) during the reign of Anna of Russia.
 The terms of the treaty also included the first instance of close Russo-Iranian collaboration against a common enemy, in this case the Ottoman Turks.
 Relations sooned soured, however, after Nader Shah accused the Russians of conspiring against him.
 The invasion of Dagestan in 1741 was partially directed against Russia; thus the Terek River was left on a high state of alert until Nader Shah's death.

 Karim Khan Zand promised the Russians certain territories in the northern frontier if they helped him against enemies like the Ottomans.